 Insurance coverage

-Convalescent homes liability insurance is a type of healthcare coverage that covers custodial care, skilled nursing, assisted living, nursing home and in-home care for people who are 65 or older.
-Policies for 65 and under are also available.
-It also includes malpractice insurance for nursing homes and its professionals.
+Convalescent homes liability insurance is a type of healthcare coverage that protects facilities offering custodial care, skilled nursing, assisted living, nursing home and in-home care for people who are 65 or older; policies for under-65 residents are also available.
+Coverage commonly includes professional liability (malpractice) for clinical staff, general liability for facility exposures, and may be combined with property and equipment coverage or commercial auto exposure where appropriate.
+For an overview of program options, see

 Services and payment